zodiacstxr/zodiacstxr.github.io/Test.md

 ***How to install the Apache2 Web Server on Ubuntu [No setting up virtual host]***

+# Step :1 Installing Apache

-First, we can upgrade packages or clean your packages using this command
+First, we can upgrade packages or clean your packages using this command .

 ```ruby
 sudo apt update
 ```

-Then install Apache2 Web Server using this command
+Then install Apache2 Web Server using this command.

 ```ruby
 sudo apt install apache2
 ```

 You may see the question "Do you want to continue?
-[Y/n]" Type y and press Enter
+[Y/n]" Type y and press Enter.

-After the installation, you can check the status of Apache2 using this command
+After the installation, you can check the status of Apache2 using this command.

+# Step :2 Checking Status

 ```ruby
 sudo systemctl status apache2